knox wild academy

-explore / learn / play / connect / heal
+explore / connect / grow

 Realizing our culture is in a liminal space of transformation, we recognize a longing for deep connection with ourselves, our local community, and the natural landscape.
 The ingredients of connection are different for each person and community, but some of how we practice connection are: